FredGandt/RFCRestyle/README.md

 # RFCRestyle
 An open source Chrome extension, first published on the Chrome Web Store in early 2013, that restyles ietf.org RFC and Draft documents for reading comfort.

-ATTENTION (May 13, 2021): A recent change to the ietf.org delivery of RFCs has rendered this extension temporarily useless.
-I am working on a permanent fix for the issue, and have already got it mostly working again, but we have to wait for Google to review the extension before they publish the update.
-Please be patient :)
+## ATTENTION (May 17, 2021): Recent changes to the ietf.org delivery of RFCs rendered this extension temporarily useless.
+While working on a rushed fix for the sudden, unexpected foul-up, completely out of my control, I came to the conclusion that maintaining this extension is a horrible job of work.
+I will therefore rewrite it from scratch and do without the minification.
+The current live version is working (mostly), so there's no rush.

 [The "Expanded" subdirectory](https://github.com/FredGandt/RFCRestyle/tree/master/Expanded) contains identical code to that of the parent directory, except for the inclusion of vast quantities of useless whitespace, a few braces and some semicolons.